-Currently, mean pulmonary arterial (PA) pressure is not used directly in the calculation of LAS, but is used to determine in which diagnosis group for candidates with sarcoidosis will be placed.8 When the mean pressure is above 30, candidates with the sarcoidosis diagnosis are placed in group D, and when it is 30 or below, candidates with sarcoidosis are in group A. This proposal would clarify that when the mean pressure is missing, that variable is treated as 30 or below, and the candidate is placed in group A and given the same coefficient adjustment as other candidates with sarcoidosis with mean pressure of 30 or below.
+Currently, mean pulmonary arterial (PA) pressure is not used directly in the calculation of LAS, but is used to determine whether candidates with sarcoidosis will be placed in Diagnosis Group A or D.9 When the mean pressure is above 30, candidates with the sarcoidosis diagnosis are placed in Group D, and when it is 30 or below, candidates with sarcoidosis are in Group A. This proposal will clarify that when the mean pressure is missing, that variable is treated as 30 or below, and the candidate is placed in Group A and given the same coefficient adjustment as other candidates with sarcoidosis with mean pressure of 30 or below.
+As of June 2021, 30 of 1065 lung or heart/lung candidates were missing a value for PA.
 This is currently how LAS is calculated for these patients, and the policy change will make that clearer.